-- 6.28 The Parish Council or Neighbourhood Forum will prepare their Neighbourhood Plan in accordance with the Neighbourhood Planning (General) Regulations 2012, and the Neighbourhood Planning Act 2017.
-This involves collecting evidence, engagement and consultation with the local community on issues and options, and developing draft planning policies for inclusion in the Neighbourhood Plan. - 6.29 The Borough Council will provide assistance and advice to the Parish Council or Neighbourhood Forum throughout the preparation of the Neighbourhood Plan in a timely manner when requested.
-Prior to the draft Neighbourhood Plan being subject to consultation, the Borough Council will prepare a Screening Report to assess the environmental implications.
-The Screening Report will be subject to a six week consultation exercise with the statutory environmental agencies.
+6.28 The Parish Council or Neighbourhood Forum will prepare their Neighbourhood Plan in accordance with the Neighbourhood Planning (General) Regulations 2012.
+This involves collecting evidence, engagement and consultation with the local community on issues and options, and developing draft planning policies for inclusion to the Neighbourhood Plan.